DMM TOC > 500 Additional Mailing Services|

 9.6.1 Basic Service

-For sequencing of address cards or address files, the fee in 9.1, Address Sequencing Service Fees, is charged for each address card or address that is removed because of an incorrect or undeliverable address.
+For sequencing of address cards or address files, the fee in 9.1 is charged for each address card or address that is removed because of an incorrect or undeliverable address.
 All cards removed are packaged separately and returned to the customer.

 For sequencing of address cards or address files with total possible deliveries shown, the fee in 9.1 is charged for each address card or address that is removed because it is incorrect or undeliverable.
 No charge is assessed for the insertion of blank cards or missing sequence numbers (for address files) showing the range of missing addresses in a submitted list.